jamescardona11/blog-posts/side-projects/building-a-side-project-part1.md

 </p>

 2) Choose the goal of your project, what do you want to achieve?
 Image your project with all the features that you want to have, and after that, you can start to create an MVP (Minimum Viable Product) which is a version of a new product that allows you to collect the maximum amount of validated learning about customers with the least effort.
-That MVP can be a one or two main features of your project.
+That MVP can be one or two main features of your project.

 3) You need to create a routine to work on your project, you need to be consistent start with a small goal, and increase the complexity.
 Example: start with one hour per day.
 You can divide that hour into small fragments of time, don't need to be one hour straight.
-Thing what is the best way to be productive and in balance with your life.
+Thing what is the best way to be productive and in balance with your life?.

 4) Use tools to help you to collect data, track your progress, and help you to be more productive.
 Example: Notion, Trello, Excalidraw, Miro, Figma, ClickUp, etc.